 After the game, grab a beer at one of these kid-friendly breweries to cap off your spring break in Cincinnati.

-- Bircus Brewing - Families can see Saturday and Sunday circus matinee shows.
+- Bircus Brewing - Families will love Saturday and Sunday circus matinee shows.

 - Dead Low Brewing - Excellent kid's menu

-- Rhinegeist Brewing - ping pong, corn hole, and board games
+- Rhinegeist Brewing - Ping pong, corn hole, and board games - what's not to love?

 - Fifty West Brewing - Plenty of outside space to run around.
 Plus an on-site canoe and kayak livery and bike shop connect you directly to the Little Miami River and Trail